paratestphp/paratest/README.md

 PHPUnit Xml Config Support
 --------------------------
-When running PHPUnit tests, ParaTest will automatically pass the phpunit.xml or phpunit.dist.xml to the phpunit runner via the --configuration switch.
+When running PHPUnit tests, ParaTest will automatically pass the phpunit.xml or phpunit.xml.dist to the phpunit runner via the --configuration switch.
 ParaTest also allows the configuration path to be specified manually.

-ParaTest will rely on the `testsuites` node of phpunit's config xml to handle loading of suites.
+ParaTest will rely on the `testsuites` node of phpunit's xml configuration to handle loading of suites.

 The following phpunit config file is used for ParaTest's test cases.